s8stchro/dh-project-ws14/README.md

 - on [wikipedia](http://www.wikiwand.com/en/Grammatical_particle)
 - function word
-- only meaning in combination with other words other phrases
+- only meaning in combination with other words or phrases
 - seperate part of speech
 - position in text is relevant, before a noun and after an adjective for example
 - typically words that encode grammatical categories, such as negation, mood, tense, or case